iMicknl/ha-tahoma/README.md

 + Somfy TaHoma: Get execution history (tahoma.get_execution_history)

 If you want to move your covers always with low speed create [templates](https://www.home-assistant.io/integrations/cover.template/) for each cover which calls the first service.

-## Installation

-### Manual

-Copy the `custom_components/tahoma` to your `custom_components` folder.
-Reboot Home Assistant and install the Somfy TaHoma integration via the integrations page.

-### HACS

-This integration is included in HACS.
-Search for the `Somfy TaHoma` integration and choose install.
-Reboot Home Assistant and install the Tahoma integration via the integrations page.

-## Advanced

 ### Enable debug logging